 Science technicians workforce

-2017: Review finds a deficiency in the practical skills of those entering the science technicians workforce in New Zealand and suggests a national approach to overcome these deficiencies.
+2017: Report finds a deficiency in the practical skills of those entering the science technicians workforce in New Zealand and suggests a national approach to overcome these deficiencies.

-Royal Society Te Apārangi set up a Science Technician Workforce Panel, chaired by Professor Jim Johnston FRSNZ, to provide advice on the science technician workforce in New Zealand.
+Royal Society Te Apārangi set up a Science Technicians Workforce Panel, chaired by Professor Jim Johnston FRSNZ, to provide advice on the science technician workforce in New Zealand.

 It found too many graduates applying for science technician roles require significant on the job training as they lack technical aptitude and transferable practical skills.